 The remedy to this problem is to replace the locks with anti-snap cylinder locks, which have anti-snap cuts on both sides of the lock, positioned 15 mm from the end of the cylinder.
-Now if unreasonable force is applied to the end of the cylinder, it breaks away at the ant snap line, but leaves the locking mechanism still inside the door.
+Now if unreasonable force is applied to the end of the cylinder, it breaks away at the ant snap line but leaves the locking mechanism still inside the door.
 If this happens it is still possible for the owner to use the lock by inserting the key, it will still work even though the actual lock is now shorter and recessed into the door.
-Anybody knowledgeable on the subject can recognise the anti-snap locks from outside the premises and of course this poses a big deterrent to any would be burglars before they even attempt to break the locking mechanism.
+Anybody knowledgeable on the subject can recognize the anti-snap locks from outside the premises and of course, this poses a big deterrent to any would-be burglars before they even attempt to break the locking mechanism.

 Bumping locks are on the increase throughout Great Britain and it leaves virtually no visible sign of damage, but this also means it can cause problems when trying to prove the situation to insurance companies, thus hampering claims.

-The BBC programme about door locks and how burglers get in.
+The BBC program about door locks and how burglars get in.

-This shows how qick and easy it is to break a standard Euro Cylinder door lock
+This shows how quick and easy it is to break a standard Euro Cylinder door lock

 The second extremely effective way of stopping burglars is to have a wireless security alarm with an auto dialler fitted to the premises.

-When an intruder alarm is triggered by an attempted forced entry, it will immediately go into alarm condition, emitting its loud warning siren soundand flashing strobe lights, but also very importantly it will then ring out using the auto dialler’s pre-programmed numbers, sending the warning message to any friends and family on their mobile or landline phones.
+When an intruder alarm is triggered by an attempted forced entry, it will immediately go into an alarm condition, emitting its loud warning siren sound and flashing strobe lights, but also very importantly it will then ring out using the auto dialler’s pre-programmed numbers, sending the warning message to any friends and family on their mobile or landline phones.